FAQ

 We sure do!
 Check out our accommodation page for more details, along with a map of where our favourite providers can be found.

 Yes.
-There's a Department of Conservation campground about 2km off the trail up at Kaitoke (just before you go over the Remutaka Incline), and another (but much more basic) campground at Corner Creek just past Ocean Beach.
+There's a Department of Conservation campground about 2km off the trail up at Kaitoke (just before you go over the Remutaka Rail Trail), and another (but much more basic) campground at Corner Creek just past Ocean Beach.

 The Wild Coast (coastal section between Ocean Beach and Orongorongo)

 It's hard to say.
-On it's best days (with little or no sand on the track, and after maintenance crews have gone through), the trail will be quite smooth and clean and you can breeze through in under an hour.
+On it's best days (with little or no sand on the track, and after maintenance crews have gone through), the trail will be quite smooth and clean and you can breeze through in a couple of hours.
 On it's roughest days (after storms or earthquakes, or just before a maintenance crew), you can experience deep sand drifts, and shingle fans where the track gets quite rocky and bumpy, and it can take some people 5-6 hours to get through in those conditions.
-We find the best way to think about it, is as an 18km combination trail of mostly cycling with up to 3km of walking.
+We find the best way to think about it, is as an 18km combination trail of mostly cycling with up to 5km of walking.
 Don't be put off by that though - it's a stunning trail, and as long as you go into it with the right mindset is well worth the effort!